Supply Estimates

 Estimated Number of Health Care Workers per 100,000 Population in Each State, by Occupation and Data Source

-The charts below show the estimated number of health care workers per100,000 population in each state based on responses to the American Community Survey and Occupational Employment and Wage Statistics using one-year files for 2011, 2014 and 2017 for each data source.
-See the FAQ for more details.
+The charts below show the estimated number of health care workers per100,000 population in each state based on responses to the American Community Survey and Occupational Employment and Wage Statistics using one-year files for 2011, 2014, 2017 and 2020 for each data source.
+To provide context, we also included 2019 and 2021 data for comparison.
+See the FAQ and the “Comparing 2019, 2020 and 2021 data” tab for more details.

 This dashboard was designed to serve as a supplement to a report outlining methodological and analytical considerations when using different public data sources to understand supply estimates of the allied health workforce (Dahal A, Stubbs BA, Frogner BK, Skillman SM.
 Leveraging Data to Monitor the Allied Health Workforce: State Supply Estimates.
 Center for Health Workforce Studies, University of Washington, November 2021).
 One of the conclusions from that report stated: